DNNs, Dataset Statistics, and Correlation Functions: Dataset Statistics

 They study the weight matrices $\boldsymbol{W}_l$ \textit{before, during, and after} training on various datasets for a wide range of actual DNNs.
 Specifically, they ``analyze the distribution of eigenvalues, i.e., the Empirical Spectral Density (ESD), $\rho_N(\lambda)$, of the correlation matrix $\boldsymbol{X} = \boldsymbol{W}^T\boldsymbol{W}$ associated with the layer weight matrix $\boldsymbol{W}$.'' \cite[p.
 5]{Martin_Mahoney_rmt} These are, again, empirical covariance matrices, though in this case for the \textit{layer weights}, and \textit{not} for the samples from the datasets studied by Levi and Oz as discussed in section~\ref{scale_data}.

 Given a dataset $\mathcal D$ of labeled data $\{d_i,y_i\} \in \mathcal D$ the goal of machine learning is to minimize the loss $\mathcal L$ between the $E_{DNN}$ and the labels $y_i$:

-Typically\footnote{According to SLT.}, to avoid overfitting, this requires regularization by \textit{explicitly} adding a term that ``shrinks the norm(s) of the $\boldsymbol{W_l}$ matrices'' \cite[p.
+Typically, to avoid overfitting, this requires regularization by \textit{explicitly} adding a term that selects for small norm functions.
+That is, terms are added that ``shrink the norm(s) of the $\boldsymbol{W_l}$ matrices'' \cite[p.
 5]{Martin_Mahoney_rmt} as follows:

 Martin and Mahoney show that large DNNs trained on the image datasets, effectively implement an \textit{implicit self-regularization} that they call \textit{Heavy-Tailed Self-Regularization}. \cite[p.
 6]{Martin_Mahoney_rmt}.
-They demonstrate that the explicit introduction (as in SLT) of a regularizing norm (the second term in equation~\ref{norm}) is not required for large state of the art DNNs to generalize.
+They demonstrate that the explicit introduction of a regularizing norm (the second term in equation~\ref{norm}) is not required for large state of the art DNNs to generalize.
+We think that it is in this sense that Martin and Mahoney understand the claim that the weight matrices are learning ``the correlations in the data.''

 Random Matrix Theory provides Law of Large Numbers-like and Central Limit Theorem-like results for matrices.
 It yields unique results for both square and rectangular matrices.
 As Martin and Mahoney note, in DNNs square weight matrices are rare.
 Typically, the number of parameters ($N$) is greater than the number of samples ($M$).
 Much work in RMT has focused on a class of matrices that are members of a so-called \textit{Universality class of Gaussian Distributions}: Given a matrix $\boldsymbol{W}$ assume that the elements $W_{i,j}$ are drawn from a Gaussian distribution: